 The NEC and Your Home Remodel

-Getting ready to remodel your home involves a great deal of planning – deciding how best to use the space, clarifying your budget, designing the project, and (the fun part!) choosing colors and materials.
-In the midst of all these preparations, remember to give adequate attention to revamping your electrical system.
-Planning and installing electric wiring and equipment is a complex business.
-It must be carefully done to protect the safety of both the building and its occupants.
-The National Electric Code has set the standard for electrical safety in the US for over a century, helping to shape state and local building codes.
+Preparing to remodel your home involves lots of planning – decisions about how best to use the space, clarifying your budget, designing the project, and (the fun part!) choosing colors and materials.
+In the midst of all this, remember to revamp your electrical system, as well.
+Design and installation of electric wiring and equipment is a complex business, which must be carefully done to protect both the building and its occupants.
+The National Electric Code has set the standard for electrical safety in the US for over a century, helping shape state and local building codes.
 When you are planning to remodel, work with a licensed electrical contractor who is expert in all the ins and outs of the NEC.